acmeguy/django-kickstart/README.md

 * Django 1.4+
 * Redis - Site and session caching as well as message queue (RabbitMQ if huge/high availability messaging)
-* Posttgres - or a database of choice
+* Posttgres - or any database of choice
 * Solr - Advanced search
 * Sentry - Great exception logging and diagnostic
 * Node.js - Fan data out to all the connected clients from Redis messages sent by django apps